davidackroyd99/hello-world/README.md

 1. Compile the hello-world application

    Do this using the ```mvn``` command, rather than through your IDE.
 First you must change directory so you are in the downloaded repository.
-Once in the repository there are two projects to build, we will start with the ```initial``` project, so change to that directory.
     ```shell
     cd hello-world
-    cd initial
     mvn compile
     ```
     If all is well this should give many lines of output most beginning ```[INFO]``` and perhaps a few beginning ```[WARNING]```.